-The grants we receive through the Department of Education, Georgia Vocational Rehabilitation Agency, and the United Way allow us to offer our core services of information and referral, peer support, independent living skills training and advocacy.
+The grants we receive are through the Department of Education, Georgia Vocational Rehabilitation Agency, and the United Way.
+Therefore, this allow us to offer our core services of information and referral, peer support, independent living skills training and advocacy.
 They also allow us to provide funding toward home modifications and assistive technology.
-Those, however, only tell part of the story.
+However, this only tell part of the story.
 Not to be underestimated at all are the contributions we receive from groups and individuals just like you.
 Groups like GAP Ministries, Kingdom Builders and Christian Men’s Fellowship partner with us by providing labor to build ramps in several counties.
 In fact, over the past year the generosity of these groups contributed over two-thirds of the funding we received outside of grants, thus allowing us to serve even more consumers.
 Gifts from corporate donors, groups and individuals comprised the remainder.
 We fully realize that these are difficult economic times for everyone; however no donation is too small.
 Whether you can contribute $1.00, $10.00, or “Adopt-a-Ramp”, we guarantee that your donation will make a lasting impact in the life of a person with a disability and in the community.

 Adopt A Ramp Program

 How can you help?
 Adopt-A-Ramp!
 Your donations of money and time can change lives, one at a time.
 The average cost of a wheelchair ramp is $1,500 (the cost ranges from $850-$2,500) and can often be built in a single day.
 A CCTV will allow someone with extremely low vision to read countless pieces of mail, books, newspapers, and more, for years to come.
 The relief of being able to take a shower without assistance is priceless.